2016-2017 Catalog > Graduate Studies

 Some programs have additional admission requirements.
 Please check for special requirements listed in the sections of this catalog describing the programs.

 Students may be admitted on a degree or non-degree basis.
-U.S. Immigration and Naturalization Service (INS) regulations require that students on F-1 visa status be admitted on a degree basis only.
+The Department of Homeland Security regulations require that students on F-1 visa status be admitted on a degree basis only.

 Any applications submitted and completed after the deadlines for the term or semester of interest will be reviewed on a space- and time-available basis at the discretion of the program director.